Worst Thing I've Been Cursed With

 Worst Thing I've Been Cursed With is the second studio album and fifth release overall by alternative rock band Sparks the Rescue.
 The album and track listing were announced by the band on March 11, 2011.
 The album was released on May 10, 2011.
-Mike Naran makes his debut on this album, after the departure of former lead guitarist Patrick O'Connell.
+Mike Naran makes his debut on this album following the departure of former rhythm guitarist Patrick O'Connell.

 Release

-Sparks the Rescue released previews for all their songs soon after announcing the album.
+Sparks the Rescue released previews for all their songs shortly after announcing the album.
 The first song available on iTunes was "She's a Bitch, and I'm a Fool," followed by "The Weirdest Way."
 The band then announced they would be releasing the eponymous track "Worst Thing I've Been Cursed With."
 The track was first made available on the iTunes Store in April 2011.